4 Min ReadJanuary 15, 2025

 Missed calls are missed opportunities.
 A recent study shows that 43% of qualified leads are mishandled — calls were missed, follow-up was delayed, or lead inquiries weren’t logged to the CRM representing a significant leak in the Sales funnel.
 Dealers who understand the importance of inbound phone calls and optimize them close more deals.

-What you can do: Make sure your dealership is adequately staffed during peak call times, typically Mondays through Wednesdays from 10 a.m. to noon.
+What You Can Do: Make sure your dealership is adequately staffed during peak call times, typically Mondays through Wednesdays from 10 a.m. to noon.
 Promptly follow up on missed calls to keep prospects engaged and log every interaction — including missed calls — in your CRM to effectively track leads.
 Treat every call as a valuable opportunity and optimize your phone processes so you can strengthen your Sales funnel.

 4. Know Your Customer: Integrate Your Phone Technology With Your CRM And DMS